ChasingClub/PRAF-War/README.md

 # **Netherite-Game**
-Minecraft 1.19 PVP server that includes unique minigames such as Warden Chase, Netherite Stack, and many more coming soon.
+A 1.19 Minecraft server that includes unique minigames such as Warden Chase, Netherite Stack, and many more coming soon.

 # What is Warden Chase?